Applications deployed in this repository are a starting point to get environment into production.

 Installation Flow

-The installation process follows this pattern:
+The installation process follows this new pattern using a local Kind cluster as bootstrap:

 - Configure your environment settings in

-- Run
+private/azure-credentials.json - Run

 Security Notes